Top 10 Fastest Roller Coasters in the World 2021

 Grab our Newsletter.
 Never miss a list from TMW.

-4 Do-Dodonpa, 112 miles per hour, Fuji-Q Highland Amusement Park, Japan
+4 Do-Dodonpa, Fuji-Q Highland Amusement Park, Japan, 112 mph

-Do-Dodonpa is the fastest roller coaster in Japan, located at Fuji-Q Highland amusement park in Yamanashi.
-Besides, S&S manufactured steel roller coaster uses compressed air to propel the trains.
-The ride goes up to the speed of 112 mph in 1.6 seconds.
-Moreover, on December 21, 2001, it opened to the public as the world’s fastest roller coaster with the quickest acceleration at 3.27 g.
+dodonpa roller coaster The Do-Dodonpa roller coaster, located at Fuji-Q Highland amusement park in Yamanashi, is the fastest in Japan.
+Made by S&S, this steel roller coaster uses compressed air to propel the trains, reaching a top speed of 112 mph in just 1.6 seconds.
+When it opened on December 21, 2001, it was the world’s fastest roller coaster, with the quickest acceleration at 3.27 g.

-3 Top Thrill Dragster, 120 miles per hour, Cedar point, United States
+3 Top Thrill Dragster, Cedar Point, United States, 120 mph

 Top Thrill Dragster